Alluxio/alluxio/docs/en/operation/Configuration.md

 configuration properties with the default values supplied by the masters based on the master-side `${ALLUXIO_HOME}/conf/alluxio-site.properties` files.
-As a result, cluster admins can set default client-side settings (e.g., `alluxio.user.*`), or network transport settings (e.g., `alluxio.security.authentication.type`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties` on all the masters, which will be distributed and become cluster-wide default values when clients and workers connect.
+As a result, cluster admins can set default client-side settings (e.g., `alluxio.user.*`), or network transport settings (e.g., `alluxio.dora.security.authentication.type`) in `${ALLUXIO_HOME}/conf/alluxio-site.properties` on all the masters, which will be distributed and become cluster-wide default values when clients and workers connect.